One of the most prevalent Animal Stereotypes

 - Averted in the second The Heroes of Olympus book The Son of Neptune.
 A passing mention is made of Frank accidentally giving Hannibal the elephant indigestion by feeding him peanuts.

+- Chicken or rabbits.
 Foxes are carnivorous scavengers, as such they'll take any food they can get but they especially love chicken.
 There's a reason "Fox in the henhouse" is an old saying.
+Real foxes seem to like rabbits; Time

 - Flies, which they catch with their long, sticky tongues.